 Notice of intent by Richard Henry Pratt that either he or the Carlisle Indian School physician Obadiah G. Given is set to visit the Rosebud and Pine Ridge Agencies to enroll 75 students.
 Pratt notes that due to students at Rosebud being sent to Genoa and Lincoln, in addition to the opposition to the Catholic Church, they are unlikely to enroll…

 Richard Henry Pratt responds to the Office of Indian Affairs inquiry regarding Raymond Stewart's request to return home.
-Pratt notes that Stewart did not want to go home in January and so was placed in the outing program where he was eventually forced to leave.
+Pratt notes that Stewart did not want to go home in January and so was placed in the outing program, which he was eventually forced to leave.
 After being returned to Carlisle he was put on trial and sentenced to remain at…

 A group of members from the St. Regis band request from President Grover Cleveland to allow their children to be enrolled at the Lincoln Institute and the Carlisle Indian School.
 They cite that those schools will allow their children to better learn to speak English as well as a trade.